Healthy Italian Cooking at Home

 Pour remaining tomato sauce over the tops.

-Cover with foil and bake for 45 minutes at 350 degrees.
-Remove from oven and uncover dish.
+Cover with foil and bake for 45 minutes at 350 degrees F. Remove from the oven and uncover dish.

 Sprinkle with cheese and bake an additional 15 minutes.